Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

   > [Info] If the checkbox is activated, at least one item must be selected to release the invoice for payment.
 For detailed information, see [link].

-[comment]: <> (This function interacts with the *Purchasing* and *Payment processing* modules, and allows to check supplier receipts before booking them in the system and to automatize payment conditions.)
+  > [Info] These two functions interact with the *Purchasing* and *Payment processing* modules, and allow to check supplier receipts before booking them in the system and to automatize payment conditions.

 - *Tolerance group for discounts [x]*
 Click the drop-down list to select the appropriate option.